 2. Blarney Canyon, Death Canyon and Sandthrax

-3. Butler Canyon and West Butler which includes Shenanigans, Fooling Around and No Kidding
+3. Butler and West Butler Canyons which includes Shenanigans, Monkey Business, Fooling Around and No Kidding

 The second section is the Dirty Devil slot canyons.
 These canyons are located north of the North Wash Canyons and mainly drain from the northeast to the southwest into the Dirty Devil River.
 A few other canyons drain from the southwest although most of the canyons here drain into the Dirty Devil from the northeast.
 A few of the more famous canyons in this section include (from north to south):